 - more people may be forced into hunger and poverty by 2030 as a result of extreme weather events

 Famine is never inevitable – with proper planning and coordination, it can be prevented and millions of lives can be saved.

 Famine is declared when malnutrition is widespread, and when people have started dying of starvation through lack of access to sufficient, nutritious food.
 Inequality is a critical factor, with low incomes in particular putting affordable food beyond the reach of millions.

-In 2021, there are 30 million people in three-dozen countries at the ‘emergency’ phase of food insecurity, just one step away from a declaration of famine.
-The greatest threat currently lies in Yemen, Nigeria, Burkina Faso and South Sudan.
+In 2023, there are 47 million people in 54 countries at the ‘emergency’ phase of food insecurity.
+The greatest threat currently lies in Yemen and South Sudan.
 Among the most vulnerable groups are internally displaced people and refugees caught between the frontlines of hunger, many of whom are totally dependent on food assistance for their survival.

 WFP has been at the forefront of global famine response since it was founded nearly 60 years ago.
 Across those six decades, we have led or taken part in dozens of famine-response operations, saving millions of lives.
 We have also prevented famine, for example in war-torn Yemen where a massive scale-up of WFP operations brought the country back from the brink in 2018.

 Today, WFP’s food assistance continues to provide a lifeline for millions of men, women and children.
 We combine deep-field presence, innovation and technology to identify, anticipate, respond and warn the world about the threat of famine.